WLAN-Pi/wlanpi-core/CONTRIBUTING.md

    - Tell us **what version you're using**, and
      **how you installed it**.
 Different versions behave differently and have different bugs.

 If you do not provide all of these things, it can take us much longer to fix your problem.
 If we ask you to clarify these and you never respond, we will close your issue without fixing it.

 ## Code Contributions

+Some tips to consider.

-### Before You Start
+### Before You Start Coding

-To increase the chances of PR approval, first, talk to one of the core team members.
-Aligning your ideas with the project team will save everybody's time.
+To increase the chances of Pull Request (PR) approval, first, talk to one of the core [WLAN Pi](https://github.com/WLAN-Pi/) [team members](https://github.com/orgs/WLAN-Pi/people).

+Aligning your ideas with the project team (before doing the work) will save everybody's time.

 ### Development Environment

-Use whatever you want to develop.
+Use whatever environment you want to develop.

 Need help?
-Consider using PyCharm or Visual Studio Code with the official Python and Pylance extensions from Microsoft (recommended).
+Consider using PyCharm or Visual Studio Code (VSC) with the official Python and Pylance extensions from Microsoft.

 ### Pull Requests